 McGill Psychology Internship Consortium (MPIC)

-The McGill Psychology Internship Consortium (MPIC) follows the scientist-practitioner model.
-The mission of the MPIC is to provide clinical education and training in scientifically-based professional psychology.
-The goal of the MPIC is to produce graduates that have developed the competencies necessary to engage in clinical practice at the highest standards of the profession.
-The MPIC achieves this goal by providing interns with breadth and depth of clinical training in a wide range of clinical areas.
-The approach to training is consistent with a scientist-practitioner model where practice is guided by scientifically supported principles.
+The mission of MPIC is to provide clinical education and training in scientifically-based professional Psychology.
+MPIC aims to produce graduates that have developed the competencies necessary to engage in clinical practice at the highest standards of the profession.
+MPIC achieves this goal by providing interns with breadth and depth of clinical training in a wide range of clinical activities.
+The approach to training is consistent with a scientist-practitioner model where practice is supported by scientifically supported principles.